Juniper/nita-webapp/README.md

 ``/var/run/docker.sock``

-The group owner of the docker socket is incorrectly allocated on vagrant boxes.
-The reason for this is that vagrant allocates GID 999 for its own purposes and docker then allocates an alternative numeric GID (usually 998).
+In some instances (vagrant installs in particular) the docker socket is incorrectly allocated.
 The jenkins container expects GID 999.
 In order to work around this type the following command:

 ```bash
 sudo chgrp 999 /var/run/docker.sock